borkdude/carve/README.md

 So after a first cycle of carving you might want to do another run with simply `{:paths ["src"]}`, which will help deleting the rest of the unused code.
 *Just beware that this will break all the tests using the code you just deleted, and you'll have to fix/delete them manually.**

+Carve also removes any unused refers from namespace `:require` forms.
+This means _any_ unused refer, not just refers for functions determined to be unused by carve.

 ### CI integration

 A good use case for Carve is the CI integration, to ensure that no one can introduce dead code into a codebase.